paul-thompson/reading-highlights/Readwise/Books/How to Write Clearly.md

 - editing is just as important as writing, and you can fine-tune the balance of your text at that stage.

+- the same words can mean different things to different people at different times, or in different situations.[8]

+- Although

+- Knowledge gaps are the reader’s unsolved problems and unanswered questions.

+- People learn best when they already know something about a subject, and they want to expand their knowledge.

+- To show the reader that your message is relevant to them, you could choose a title that speaks very directly to the question they have in their minds

+- Hidden knowledge

+- Hidden knowledge includes things the reader understands, yet isn’t aware of.

+- So if you want to talk about complete unknowns, you need to give the reader a frame of reference first.

+- Conscious and competent

+- Another way of thinking about the reader’s knowledge is in terms of consciousness and competence.

+- Reading furnishes the mind only with materials of knowledge; it is thinking that makes what we read ours.
+John Locke[143]

+- There are four main styles: analytical, intuitive, functional and personal.
+They’re shown on the illustration.

+- In reality, learning is most successful when the style is tailored to the content, rather than the learner – no matter what they think their learning style is.

+- The analytical style: ‘Show me the proof’

+- This appeals to the persuasive principle of authority.[146]
+However, it will only work if the reader accepts the source as legitimate.

+- Analysis only gets you so far, because ‘not everything that counts can be counted, and not everything that can be counted counts’, as Albert Einstein put it.

+- while some data may be convincing, adding more beyond that point probably won’t strengthen your case.

+- The intuitive style: ‘What’s the big idea?’

+- they might want to jump straight to the conclusion, then go back to see how it was reached.

+- You can serve intuition by allowing readers to get the gist of your ideas quickly and easily.
+For example, you could include a mind map, an overview diagram or an executive summary that gives them the basics of your message at the start.

+- you could encourage skim-reading with running headers at the top of pages, informative headings, bold text highlighting key points in the text or pullout quotes

+- The functional style: ‘How does it work?’

+- The functional view is all about process, logic and detail.

+- The functional style includes all types of methodical, practical writing, like instruction manuals and detailed explanations.

+- The potential downside of the functional style is that it could end up being too mundane, predictable or even pedestrian.
+With some subjects, your reader might respond more to something a little more elevated or inspiring, rather than a functional, ground-level trudge.

+- The personal style: ‘People matter most’

+- To cover the personal angle, include anything that offers a human perspective: stories, testimonials, comments, reactions and reviews.

+- If you get this right, readers will be immediately engaged and drawn into your subject.

+- Combining styles